forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Replication effect size: Roberts doesn't give a d but it's near 0. something like d=0.03 ((15.65 - 15.44) / 6.59).
 Wetzel: d = -0.27 (1990 - 2010).
 Hamamura: d(leadership) = -0.26, d(vanity)=-0.39, d(entitlement) = -0.23.
 {{< /spoiler >}}

-* **Minimal group effect** (MGE), alt-term = **Minimal group paradigm**.
-Ingroup bias (i.e., the tendency to prefer ingroup members) that appears when participants are assigned to previously unfamiliar, experimentally created and largely meaningless social identities.
+* **Minimal group effect** (MGE), alt-term = Minimal group paradigm.
+An intergroup bias that manifests as ingroup favouritism (i.e., a tendency to prefer ingroup members) when participants are assigned to previously unfamiliar, experimentally created and largely meaningless social identities.
 {{< spoiler text="Statistics" >}}
 * Status: replicated
-* Original paper: Experiments in intergroup discrimination by [Tajfel](http://web.mit.edu/curhan/www/docs/Articles/15341_Readings/Intergroup_Conflict/Tajfel_Experiments_in_Intergroup_Discrimination.PDF) (1970), postulated that… The finding was confirmed in several meta-analytic studies ([Mullen, Brown & Smith, 1992](https://onlinelibrary.wiley.com/doi/abs/10.1002/ejsp.2420220202)).
+* Original papers: Experiments on ingroup favoritism (or a broader contruct of intergroup discrimination) by [Rabbie & Horwitz](https://psycnet.apa.org/record/1970-02282-001) (1969) [citations= 662 (GS, July 2022)], [Tajfel](http://web.mit.edu/curhan/www/docs/Articles/15341_Readings/Intergroup_Conflict/Tajfel_Experiments_in_Intergroup_Discrimination.PDF) (1970) [citations= 3920 (GS, July 2022)], Tajfel, Billig, Bundy, & Flament (1971) [citations=7766 (GS, July 2022)  and [Billig & Tajfel](https://onlinelibrary.wiley.com/doi/abs/10.1002/ejsp.2420030103) (1973) [citations=2134 (GS, July 2022) The finding was confirmed in several meta-analytic studies ([Mullen, Brown & Smith, 1992](https://onlinelibrary.wiley.com/doi/abs/10.1002/ejsp.2420220202)).
-* Critiques: Related to the cultural ubiquity of MGE
-* Critique: Studies by [Kerr, Ao, Hogg, & Zhang](https://www.sciencedirect.com/science/article/abs/pii/S0022103117306352?via%3Dihub), 2018 (comparing US and Australia), and [Falk, Heine, & Takemura](https://journals.sagepub.com/doi/abs/10.1177/0022022113492892), 2014, emphasized the cultural variation of MGE.​
+* Critiques: Related to the cultural ubiquity of MGE.
+Studies by [Kerr, Ao, Hogg, & Zhang](https://www.sciencedirect.com/science/article/abs/pii/S0022103117306352?via%3Dihub) (2018) comparing US and Australian samples [citations=17 (GS, July 2022), and [Falk, Heine, & Takemura](https://journals.sagepub.com/doi/abs/10.1177/0022022113492892), 2014, emphasised the cultural variation of MGE
+* Original effect size: N/A
+* Replication effect size:
 {{< /spoiler >}}

 * **Solomon Asch’s conformity study**.
 The study investigated the degree to which a person's own opinions are influenced by those of a group.
 The original study is regarded as credible and the main effect has been confirmed multiple times in many cultural contexts (see, [Bond and Smith, 1996](https://doi.org/10.1037/0033-2909.119.1.111)).
 Nevertheless, the main effect of an original study had been widely misinterpreted and incorrectly referred to in both academic and popular literature.​